 Experts by experience panel

-The Commission on the Future of Health and Social Care have convened a group of ten experts by experience – people who use or have recently used health and social care or care for someone who has – to provide advice from now until they publish their recommendations in 2014.
+The Commission on the Future of Health and Social Care in England have convened a group of ten experts by experience – people who use or have recently used health and social care or care for someone who has – to provide advice from now until they publish their recommendations in 2014.

 The experts first met on 19 November and include: Heather Hughes, John Lish, Claire Jones, Dominic Stenning, Sally-Ann Marciano, Brian Gumbley, Clenton Farquharson, Becky Huxtable, Eleni Chambers (not pictured) and one member who wishes to remain anonymous.